hovermind/wpf-ninja/doc-md/attached-behavior.md

 **Note:** Attached Behavior does not show up in Blend under behaviors, and thus can not be attached if your are using Blend

 ## Creating Attached Behavior
+**Attached behaviors are defined as a static class with one or more Attached Properties defined within it**

 `DigitsOnlyBehavior.cs`
 ```
 public static class DigitsOnlyBehavior